Australia has a reputation for strict gun laws. How did Bondi Beach shooting happen?

 After the meeting, all states and territories have agreed to strengthen gun laws.
 Ideas for reform include limiting how many guns one person can own, the types of guns deemed legal and making Australian citizenship a condition of holding a licence.

-There will also be consideration of restrictions on importation of guns, including 3D-printed weapons.
+There will also be consideration of restrictions on the importation of guns, including 3D-printed weapons.

 “People can be radicalised over a period of time.
 Licences should not be in perpetuity and checks, of course, making sure that those checks and balances are in place as well,” Mr Albanese said at a press conference.